nolanvargas/Web-Scraping-Demo/README.md

 Future work to be done here:

 - The delete process in this code will only delete as many rows as there are rows to be added.
-- Change explicit 15 second wait time to explicitly wait until the element has been rendered in the DOM.
+- Change explicit 15 second wait time to wait until the element has been rendered in the DOM.